uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.2.3 =
+* Fix for loading inline CSS from SiteOrigin Page Builder version 2.5 or later.
+Props @alexgso for the pull request!

 = 3.2.2 =
 * Revert TinyMCE filter hook to 3.1.9 method due to continued Divi theme compatibility issues.
 * Add configurable option to load TinyMCE filter in a different location to support SiteOrigin PageBuilder users.